Igglybuff/awesome-piracy/readme.md

 ## Textbooks
 - [All IT eBooks](http://www.allitebooks.com/) A big database of free, direct links for IT and programming ebooks
-- [it-ebooks](http://it-ebooks.info) Large selection of free and open source IT ebooks
+- [it-ebooks](http://it-ebooks.info) Large selection of free and open-source IT ebooks
 - [PDF/Ebook trackers for college textbooks](https://www.reddit.com/r/trackers/comments/hrgmv/tracker_with_pdfsebooks_of_college_textbooks/c1xrq44/) Old-but-still-useful list of ebook/textbook trackers, DDL sites, and IRC communities
 - [How to "rent" your textbooks for free from Amazon](https://www.reddit.com/r/Piracy/comments/3ma9qe/guide_how_to_rent_your_textbooks_for_free_from/) "Going to college?
 Living off top ramen for dinner?
 Let me show you have to "rent" your textbooks for free & for life!"
 - [Guide for Finding Textbooks](https://www.reddit.com/r/Piracy/comments/3i9y7n/guide_for_finding_textbooks/) Extensive tutorial by /u/Amosqu